salehnevergiveup/concurrent-Programming-Barbershop-simulation-java/README.md

 12. Go to **Trusted Root Certification Authorities** and **Certificates** and find the **localhost** and **your virtual host site Example: explore.pixalink.io.test** and you have complete install

-**Notes**
+> [!NOTE]

-If the certificate is not found in `certmgr.msc > Trusted Root Certification Authorities > Certificates`:
+>If the certificate is not found in `certmgr.msc > Trusted Root Certification Authorities > Certificates`:
-1. Double Click on the **server.crt** file located in **xampp/apache/conf/ssl.crt**.
+>1.
+Double Click on the **server.crt** file located in **xampp/apache/conf/ssl.crt**.
-2. Click on "Install Certificates."
+>2.
+Click on "Install Certificates."
-3. Click "Next," then select "Place all certificates in the following store."
+>3.
+Click "Next," then select "Place all certificates in the following store."
-4. Click "Browse."
+>4.
+Click "Browse."
-5. Choose [Trusted Root Certificate Authorities], then click "OK."
+>5.
+Choose [Trusted Root Certificate Authorities], then click "OK."
-6. Win+R and type **certmgr.msc** and press Enter.
+>6.
+Win+R and type **certmgr.msc** and press Enter.
-7. Navigate to **Trusted Root Certification Authorities > Certificates.**
+>7.
+Navigate to **Trusted Root Certification Authorities > Certificates.**
-8. Find entries for both **localhost** and your virtual host site (e.g., explore.pixalink.io.test).
+>8.
+Find entries for both **localhost** and your virtual host site (e.g., explore.pixalink.io.test).
-9. Confirm the certificate installation is complete.
+>9.
+Confirm the certificate installation is complete.

-After making sure that certificate is in the `Trusted Root Certification Authorities > Certificates`:
+After Confirm the certificate installation is complete.

 13. Open the folder below